cyr123456789/Focat/README.md

 ![alt text](../assets/implementation/countdown_timer_group.png?raw=true)

 A simple proof-of-concept countdown timer which only works locally.
 Simple UI for group countdowns have been implemented but actual group countdown functionality will be implemented in subsequent milestones.

+A challenge faced in the development of this screen was that the available libraries online were not suitable for the intended design of Focat.
+This was solved by creating a custom component for the countdown timer and by extension, this also solved the problem in looking for a suitable stopwatch library.

+Another challenged faced was in the development of the design of the slider.
+However, this was overcame by temporarily using a standard slider library and deferring the UI modifications to future milestones.

 ### Stopwatch